stryker-mutator/stryker-dashboard/README.md

 > Make sure you set the `Authorization callback URL` to `http://localhost:1337/auth/github/callback` (you can also use your preferred port).

 ### Build the application

 Building the application is easy.
 First run `npm install && npm run build`, to build the application.
-Followed by: `docker build -t stryker/dashboard .`, to build the Docker image.

 > If you run into problems with building using npm, this is likely caused by our use of `lerna` combined with some of the latest `node` features.
 A solution is to only use the npm install and build command in the `packages/website-frontend` directory.

 ### Configuration

 Next, you need to define the following environment variables in a Docker [enviroment variables file](https://docs.docker.com/engine/reference/commandline/run/#set-environment-variables--e-env-env-file):

 > You can also enter these in the commandline, but we recommend using a separate file because it contains sensitive information.